 The goal for timing is to maximize the amount of retirement benefits you can get, minimize your tax liability, and meet your needs.
 That’s different for everyone.

 Are you married?

-There are two key benefits for married couples to consider when thinking about when to claim benefits:
+There are two key benefits for

 If you’re at least 62 and your spouse has started to receive Social Security, you may be able to claim spousal benefits.
 The amount could be as much as 50% of your spouse’s benefit, depending on your age.
 This applies whether or not you are eligible for your own Social Security benefit.
 If you are, you will receive the higher amount, your own or the spousal benefit.